sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Maths in a sans font
+Short desc    : Maths in a sans font
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : The package defines a new math version sans, and a command
+Descript     : The package defines a new math version sans, and a command
              : \sansmath that behaves somewhat like \boldmath
 ```